cap-js/docs/java/cqn-services/remote-services.md

 As a variant to the described scenario, it is possible to enable multi-tenant CAP applications to lookup the BTP Destination from the subaccount of the subscriber tenant instead of the subaccount in which the CAP application is deployed.
 This allows you to provide tenant-specific callbacks as extension use cases.

-The subscriber will deploy the extension for example as a dedicated CAP application in their subscriber account and store the necessary URL and credentials in a BTP destination in his subaccount.
+The subscriber will deploy the extension for example as a dedicated CAP application in its subscriber subaccount and store the necessary URL and credentials in a BTP destination in his subaccount.

 ```yaml
 cds: